 I REALLY didn’t want to write this article… “Can’t we all just get along?”

-Recently, I read an article and the comments on Facebook that followed.
+Recently, I read an article, and the comments that followed, on Facebook.
 Based on this article, and a few I’ve read in the past few months, I’ve come to the conclusion that we hate each other.
 Really, we do.
-You’ll probably hate me for writing this but it needs to be said.
+Preppers hate preppers.
+It’s the reason I quit joining prepper groups on Facebook.
+You’ll probably hate me for writing this.
+I’m ok with that because it needs to be said.
 To some extent, I’m guilty too.
 We use the phrase “It’s not Doomsday Prepping…It’s everyday prepping”.
 We use it more to describe the difference in the mindset of those who prep as a lifestyle versus prepping for the end of the world as we know it.
-I could see where I might be interpreted as shaming the “Doomsday Prepper” types.
+I could see where it might be interpreted as shaming the “Doomsday Prepper” types.
 I don’t really want to do that.
+It’s just a different mindset.
+Do knitters have this much animosity toward each other?

 “Sorry, poser-guy at Chick-fil-A, but you looked pretty dumb when I saw you there last week.”